-(a) If an individual voids an agreement pursuant to Section 25(b), the individual may recover in a civil action all money paid or deposited by or on behalf of the individual pursuant to the agreement except for amounts paid to creditors, in addition to the recovery under subsection (c)(3) and (4).

-(b) If an individual voids an agreement pursuant to Section 25(a), the individual may recover in a civil action three times the total amount of the fees, charges, money, and payments, in addition to the recovery under subsection (c)(4).

-(c) Subject to subsection (d), an individual with respect to whom a provider violates this [act] may recover in a civil action from the provider and a person that caused the violation:

-(1) compensatory damages for injury, including noneconomic injury, caused by the violation;

-(2) subject to Section 32(f), with respect to violation of Section 17, 19, 20, 21, 22, 23, 24, 27, or 28(a), (b), or (d), the greater of the amount recoverable under paragraph (1) or \$5,000;
+- (a) If an individual voids an agreement pursuant to Section 25(b), the individual may recover in a civil action all money paid or deposited by or on behalf of the individual pursuant to the agreement, except amounts paid to creditors, in addition to the recovery under subsection (c)(3) and (4). - (b) If an individual voids an agreement pursuant to Section 25(a), the individual may recover in a civil action three times the total amount of the fees, charges, money, and payments made by the individual to the provider, in addition to the recovery under subsection (c)(4). - (c) Subject to subsection (d), an individual with respect to whom a provider or other person violates this [act] may recover in a civil action from the provider, the person, and any person that caused the violation: - (1) compensatory damages for injury, including noneconomic injury, caused by the violation; - (2) except as otherwise provided in subsection (d) and subject to adjustment of the dollar amount pursuant to Section 32(f), with respect to a violation of Section 17, 19, 20, 21, 22, 23, 24, 27, or 28(a), (b), or (d), the greater of the amount recoverable under paragraph (1) or

-(3) punitive damages; and

-(4) reasonable attorney's fees and costs.

-(d) In a class action, except for a violation of Section 28(a)(5), the minimum damages provided in subsection (c)(2) do not apply.

-(e) In addition to the remedy available under subsection (c), if a provider does not give effect to an individual's rights under Section 20, the individual may recover in a civil action all money paid or deposited by or on behalf of the individual pursuant to the agreement, except for amounts paid to creditors.

-(f) A provider is not liable under this section for a violation of this [act] if the provider proves that the violation was not intentional and resulted from a good-faith error notwithstanding the maintenance of procedures reasonably adapted to avoid the error.
+- (3) punitive damages; and - (4) reasonable attorney's fees and costs. - (d) In a class action, except for a violation of Section 28(a)(5), the minimum damages provided in subsection (c)(2) do not apply. - (e) In addition to the remedy available under subsection (c), if a provider violates an individual's rights under Section 20, the individual may recover in a civil action all money paid or deposited by or on behalf of the individual pursuant to the agreement, except for amounts paid to creditors. - (f)(e) A provider is not liable under this section for a violation of this [act] if the provider proves that the violation was not intentional and resulted from a good-faith error notwithstanding the maintenance of procedures reasonably adapted to avoid the error.
 An error of legal judgment with respect to a provider's obligations under this [act] is not a good-faith error.
-If in connection with a violation, the provider has received more money than authorized by an agreement or this [act], the defense provided by this subsection is not available unless the provider refunds the excess within two business days of learning of the violation.

-(g) The administrator shall assist an individual in enforcing a judgment against the surety bond or other security provided under Section 13 or 14.
+If, in connection with a violation, the provider has received more money than authorized by an agreement or this [act], the defense provided by this subsection is not available unless the provider refunds the excess within two business days of learning of the violation. - (g)(f) The administrator shall assist an individual in enforcing a judgment against the surety bond or other security provided under Section 13 or 14.

 SECTION 36.
-VIOLATION OF UNFAIR OR DECEPTIVE PRACTICES
+VIOLATION OF [UNFAIR OR DECEPTIVE PRACTICES]

 STATUTE.
-If an act or practice of a provider violates both this [act] and [Insert a reference to the statute(s) dealing with deceptive acts and practices in consumer transactions], an individual may not recover under both for the same act or practice.
+If an act or practice of a provider violates both this [act] and [insert a reference to the statute dealing with deceptive acts and practices in consumer transactions], an individual may not recover under both for the same act or practice.